codingteam/codingteam.org.ru/README.md

 Initialize the start script:

     $ sudo cp src/main/upstart/cor-site.conf /etc/init/

+Tune up port configuration:

-    $ sudo chown cor-site /etc/init/cor-site.conf
+    $ sudo setcap cap_net_bind_service=+ep /usr/lib/jvm/java-6-openjdk-amd64/jre/bin/java

+(Replace `/usr/lib/jvm/java-6-openjdk-amd64/jre/bin/java` with the path to the Java binary.
+You may also prefer some other way of tuning the ports.)

 Set up the `src/main/bash/check.sh` script for running as a `cron` job.
 Its working directory should be the git repository.
+Execute

+    $ sudo crontab -e -u cor-site

+and add the file, for example,

+    */5 * * * * cd /opt/codingteam/cor-site && /opt/codingteam/cor-site/src/main/bash/check.sh 2>&1 >> $HOME/check.log

+Look for logs at `/var/log/upstart/cor-site.log`.

 ### Uninstallation
 Delete the user: